 You will sit three exams at the end of your second year and complete twelve practical investigations throughout the two years to gain the practical endorsement qualification.
 There is no coursework element to this subject.

 FUTURE CAREER OPPORTUNITIES:

 The majority of Physics students go on to Higher Education, studying subjects such as Physics, Engineering and Maths.
 However the skills gained by studying Physics are also really useful for a whole range of careers such as meteorology, climatology, astronomy, radiography and medical physics, geophysics, environmental science, research, instrumentation technics, financial analyst, corporate finance and many, many more.

-To study an A-level programme you will need to achieve 5 GCSEs grade A* – C, including English and Maths.
-In addition, to study A-level Physics you will need GCSE grades B in Science and Maths.
+To study an A-level programme you will need to achieve 5 GCSEs grade 4 or above, including English, and you will need GCSE grade 6 in Science and Maths.
 It is highly recommended that students choosing to study A-level Physics also study A-level Maths.

 This is a linear subject will take two years to complete.
 There will be no exams at the end of your first year that will count towards you final A-level qualification.